Search-optimized content preview

 How long does hardwood floor sanding take?

-Most projects take a few days depending on square footage, repairs, stain choice, and drying times.
+Most projects take a few days depending on square footage, repairs, stain choice, finish system, and drying times.
+Larger homes or custom stain work can take longer.

 Is sanding messy?

 Professional crews use dust-control systems, but some fine dust is still possible.
-Good prep and cleanup are part of the process.
+Good prep, containment, and cleanup are part of the process.

 How often can hardwood floors be sanded?

 It depends on board thickness and prior work.
-A professional can confirm how much wear layer remains.
+A professional can confirm how much wear layer remains before recommending another full sanding.

 Do I have to stain after sanding?